 Tardy students will be admitted to class at the discretion of the instructor.
 Instructors should notify students during the first class meeting of their regulations on tardiness.
 A student is considered tardy if not in the classroom at the time the class is scheduled to begin (unless otherwise designated by the instructor).
 Unless notified otherwise, students may leave class if the instructor fails to appear 15 minutes after the scheduled class time.
-A class roll should be signed and taken to the Office of the Dean of Instruction.
+A class roll should be signed and taken to the Office of the Vice President for Academic Affairs.